RaHub4AI/MI7032/Schedule.md

 gantt
     dateFormat  YYYY-MM-DD
     axisFormat  %d %b
+    excludes    weekends

     section Lectures
-    Introduction to Environmental Data Science                                :a1, 2025-10-02, 0.5d
+    Introduction to Environmental Data Science                                :active, a1, 2025-10-02, 0.5d
     Getting Started with R and Python                                         :a2, after a1, 0.5d Practical Workshop: Data Science Tools in R and Python                    :a3, 2025-10-03, 1d Descriptive Statistics and Exploratory Data Analysis)                     :a4, 2025-10-06, 0.5d